 When you have an ignition interlock device installed, you’ll need to test your BrAC and pass in order to start your car.
 Many factors can impact your results.
 Of course, drinking is one, but other benign activities can impact your rating too, so it’s best to be careful.
 Here are some common things that impact test results:

-- Mouthwash or breath sprays - Mouthwash products and breath sprays often contain a small amount of alcohol, and this can impact your test results.
+Mouthwash products and breath sprays often contain a small amount of alcohol, and this can impact your test results.
 Since it’s going directly into your mouth and then you are breathing out to test, your BrAC may register higher on the device.

-- Hand sanitizer - Most brands contain alcohol in small amounts as a cleaning agent, which could impact your test results.
+Most brands contain alcohol in small amounts as a cleaning agent, which could impact your test results.

-- Perfumes and colognes - Wait after applying your usual cologne or perfume before you test.
+Wait after applying your usual cologne or perfume before you test.
 Taking the test too soon could cause a potential issue.

-- Liquid cold medicine - Being sick is no fun and you should definitely take medicine when needed.
+Being sick is no fun and you should definitely take medicine when needed.
 However, wait 10 to 15 minutes after taking cold medication before testing your BrAC.